Neethu9074/carbon/docs/LOCAL_DEVELOPMENT_GUIDELINES.md

 We provide ready-made launch configurations for Visual Studio Code users (in `.vscode/launch.json`) that you can leverage for better development experiences.
 You can leverage these to start the client/browser unit tests and the server unit tests from the' Run' menu.
 Thanks to VS Code's great out-of-the-box integration, you can also set breakpoints to debug your JavaScript -or- to enter a test-driven-development flow.

+Also see our screencast about [test execution and debugging in Visual Studio Code](https://drive.google.com/file/d/1JVkTjXGOhqQG4DK8OWEKaCIkf-t2Lki7/view?usp=sharing).

 ![VS Code debugger for the server tests](./screenshots/debugger.png)

 ## Advanced